 Upon winning, the student will prove disability and matriculation through their Disability Student Services department.
 We define disability as described under the ADA: “A physical or mental impairment that substantially limits one or more major life activities of such an individual.
 A record of such an impairment or being regarded as having such an impairment".

 Be sure to submit your entry before the November 12, 2017 deadline.
 The winner will be announced on our website on November 24, 2017.
 All decisions made by disABLEDperson, Inc. are final.

-The Essay Prompt is: If you can go back in time to the beginning of you senior year in high school what advise would you give yourself?
+The Essay Prompt is: If you can go back in time to the beginning of your senior year of high school or 17 years old what advice would you give yourself?